phudekar/creative-craftsman/content/_index.md

     type: section_hero
     title: Engineering software with creativity
     content: >
-      A man who works with his hands is a laborer; a man who works with his hands and his brain is a craftsman; but a man who works with his hands and his brain and his heart is an artist.
+      "A man who works with his hands is a laborer; a man who works with his hands and his brain is a craftsman; but a man who works with his hands and his brain and his heart is an artist."

       **Louis Nizer**